Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

   + Description: This function is used to initialize the enclave metadata.
   + Parameter:
-    + PLenclave: Enclave structure used in the host program.
+    + PLenclave: enclave structure used in the host program.

 + **PLenclave_create**